 The West Midlands is poised for enormous change and growth.
-The recent announcement on the £1.5 Billion, 42 acre Smithfield development being the hottest topic!
-Combine this with the continued developments on the Commonwealth Games, Coventry City of Culture, HS2 and not forgetting housing targets.
-Our breakfast: “Investing & Regeneration’’ is timely!
+The recent announcement on the £1.5 Billion, 42 acre Smithfield development being the hottest topic; Richard Cowell (Assistant Director, Development, Birmingham City Council) will deliver a keynote speech covering all the latest news about this.
+Combined with the continued developments on the Commonwealth Games, Coventry City of Culture, HS2 and not forgetting housing targets our breakfast: “Investing & Regenerating’’ is timely!

 At our second West Midlands Breakfast Forum in 2019, we will explore the prospects for the region; the opportunities for regeneration and investment and the challenges of getting projects off the ground.
 Covering off the above topics and many more relevant ones.